Rail transport in Tasmania: Principal branch lines

-The former Emu Bay Railway
+Emu Bay Railway

-The earlier lines of the West Coast, Tasmania were independent of the main Tasmanian Railway system when built, but most connected to the Emu Bay Railway.
-The North Mount Lyell Railway and a few other smaller lines were not connected to the Emu Bay line.
+The earlier lines of the West Coast, Tasmania were independent of the main Tasmanian Railway system when built, but most connected to the Melba line.
+The North Mount Lyell railway line and a few other smaller lines were not connected to the Melba line.

 The Emu Bay Railway was purchased by Australian Transport Network on 22 May 1998, thus merging that line with the remainder of the system that company then operated.
 Today known as the Melba line, it was excluded from the 2007 lease arrangement.

 Operators

-Historically, all the mainline railways were operated by the Tasmanian Government Railways, which was absorbed into the Australian National Railways Commission in 1978 and renamed TasRail.
-In November 1997, TasRail was sold to the Australian Transport Network, a partnership of New Zealand based Tranz Rail and United States railroad Wisconsin Central.
+Historically, all the mainline railways were operated by the Tasmanian Government Railways, which was absorbed into the Australian National in March 1978 and renamed Tasrail.
+In November 1997, TasRail was sold to the Australian Transport Network, a partnership of New Zealand-based Tranz Rail and United States railroad Wisconsin Central.
 This sale also included a 50-year lease of the Crown land on which the Tasmanian railway network was situated.
 Tasrail was granted the exclusive right to use and occupy the land, but owned the infrastructure situated on that land and was obliged to maintain at its own cost.

 In 2004, the railway was purchased by Pacific National following the purchase of Tranz Rail by Toll Holdings, and the sale of Wisconsin Central's overseas investments as a result of that railroad's takeover by Canadian National.
-In September 2005, Pacific National angered the Tasmanian State Government and the Australian Federal Government when it threatened to 'withdraw all services' unless the governments paid a $100 million subsidy.
+In September 2005, Pacific National angered the Tasmanian and Federal governments when it threatened to withdraw all services unless the governments paid a $100 million subsidy.
 That was alarming, because a shut-down of all rail services would result in thousands more trucks on already busy roads.

-Initially, neither the federal or state government acted on the issue, claiming they would not be "held to mercy" by Pacific National, owned by Toll and Patrick Corporation, "which are extremely profitable multi-national companies".
+Initially, neither the federal or state government acted on the issue.
 Later, the state infrastructure minister Bryan Green and his federal counterpart, transport minister Warren Truss, announced a $120 million rescue package, designed to ensure that Pacific National would continue operation in the state.

 In May 2007, the Tasmanian Government, the Federal Government and Pacific National came to an agreement regarding the funding, ownership and operation of the Tasmanian railway network.
-The State of Tasmania was to acquire the railway infrastructure previously leased to Pacific National.
+The Government of Tasmania would acquire the railway infrastructure previously leased to Pacific National.
 Pacific National would continue to provide rail services on the network.
 The Federal Government's AusLink program provided $78 million in funding for capital works.
 The Tasmanian Government also agreed to provide $4 million funding each year for maintenance.

-In September 2009, the Tasmanian Government and Pacific National formally entered into a business sale agreement for purchase of the Tasmanian rail business, with rail infrastructure and railway operations to be maintained, managed and owned by a new State-owned rail company, Tasmanian Railway Pty Ltd trading as TasRail.
+In September 2009, the Tasmanian Government and Pacific National entered into an agreement for sale of the Tasmanian rail business, with rail infrastructure and railway operations to be maintained, managed and owned by a new government owned rail company, TasRail.